 Well-suited for candidates who love to draw and paint, this role presents graduates with many opportunities to exercise their creativity.
-Illustrators work with different mediums to create artwork for children's books, murals, and other media.
-While some refine their designs with Photoshop, others use specialized software and a stylus from start to finish.
+Illustrators work with different mediums to create artwork for children's books, murals, and other types of media.
+While some refine their designs with Photoshop, others use software and a stylus from start to finish.

 - Commercial Photographer